English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 clubs?
 Was golf outside Britain a royal game?

-Was King Baudouin I from Belgium the best ever royal golf player.
+Was King Baudouin I from Belgium the best ever royal golf player?

 In

-the years, many books have been published about the history of golf.
+recent years, many books have been published about the history of golf.

 One could get the impression that the history of this intriguing game

 cannot be answered by the many publications.
+Are such questions

-Are such questions relevant?
-Well, we think some are, and others are
+relevant?
+Well, we think some are, and others are not.
+But then we

-not.
-But then we could ask ourselves what value is there in researching
+could ask ourselves what value is there in researching history?

-hit a ball or choulette to a target and have a pint afterwards?
+or choulette to a target and have a pint afterwards?

 The publication (format 18 x 26 cm) contains 260 pages with over 200 pictures in full colour and black-and-white.